 Kidnapping cases may be heard in the court of any county where the victim was allegedly taken, transported or detained.
 When an alleged kidnapping matter spans more than one county, the district attorneys of the various jurisdictions will decide where to bring the charges.
 Even if the physical taking occurred outside of Nevada, the defendant may face kidnapping charges in Nevada if any of the keeping or retraining occurred inside Nevada.
 (McNamara v.
 State, 132 Nev.
 Adv.
 Op.
 60, 2016).

 Federal Kidnapping Law

-Getting charged with kidnapping in Nevada is extremely scary, but remember that being arrested does not necessarily mean that you'll ultimately be convicted.
+Getting charged with kidnapping in Nevada is extremely scary, but remember that being arrested does not necessarily mean that you will ultimately be convicted.
 Depending on your situation, there are various strategies your attorney may use to try to get your case dismissed or reduced to a lesser charge.
 The following are just a few possible defenses:

 - Consent.
-You can't be convicted of kidnapping someone if that person gave you permission to take him/her as long as he/she is over 18 years old and his/her consent was not extorted by threats, duress or fraud.
+You cannot be convicted of kidnapping someone if that person gave you permission to take him/her as long as he/she is over 18 years old and his/her consent was not extorted by threats, duress or fraud.
 (NRS 200.350)